Sabarivenkatesh3/supply-chain-intelligence/README.md

 | Medium | 0.36 | 0.56 | 0.44 |
 | Low | 0.53 | 0.36 | 0.43 |

+> **Note:** Medium and Low class F1 scores (0.44, 0.43) reflect class boundary overlap in simulated data.
+In production, richer supplier history with more granular payment and delivery attributes would improve boundary separation.
+High-risk class performs strongly (F1: 0.90) which is the most critical class for procurement decisions.
 ---

 ## 📊 Key Business KPIs